-National status: A rare migrant from north America.
-Usually only small numbers arrive each year.
-Perhaps becoming more frequent in the UK.
+National status: A rare migrant from north America (or possibly southern Europe).
+Only small numbers arrive each year but perhaps becoming more frequent in the UK.

 County status: Two records - 1971 and 1999 - both from the Welshpool area.
+Also recorded in 2019 at Powis Castle, but these individuals originated from a wedding release.